Data-Medics/umads_697_data_medics/docs/future_evolution.md

-With the disaster tweets analysis project we did explore various ML models capable of predicting a label of an individual tweets, determining that the simpler one (Logistic Regression) did as good of a job for a multiclass classification.
+With the disaster tweets analysis project we did explore various ML models capable of predicting a label of an individual tweets, determining that the simpler one (Logistic Regression) did as good as the Neural Network one for this multiclass classification.
 Furthermore, we did an unsupervised topic modeling and extracted topic terms/tokens that we used to query recent disaster tweets, then identified which disaster in a disaster category is dominant for a particular timeframe and what are the present active disasters.
 In addition,